jkempf42/kube-volttron/cluster-config/README.md

-First step is to edit the `kubelet` file in this directory and replace `10.8.0.2` with the IP address of your `wg0` interface if you changed it then copy the file into `/etc/default`.
+First step is to edit the `kubelet` file in this directory and replace `10.8.0.2` with the IP address of your `wg0` interface if you changed it then copy the file into `/etc/default` as superuser.
 The arguments are added to the startup command for the `kubelet` by the `systemd` unit file and will cause the `kubelet` to report that the IP address of the node is the same as the `wg0` interface rather than that of a default interface like `enp0s3`.

-Second step is to edit the file `/var/lib/kubelet/config.yaml` and add a line after the `apiVersion:` line with the `address:` key and `wg0` IP address as the value, for example:
+Second step is to edit the file `/var/lib/kubelet/config.yaml` as superuser and add a line after the `apiVersion:` line with the `address:` key and `wg0` IP address as the value, for example: